Skip to content Skip to navigation

 Use what your friends use.
 Most practitioners in your discipline have converged on one language and created libraries that deal with their most common use cases (common research computing languages include R, Python, Matlab, and Stata, but your field might use something else).

-If you don't have colleagues who program, Python
+If you don't have colleagues who program, use Python.

-If there is discipline-specific software that only runs on one operating system, use that operating system
+If you use discipline-specific software that requires a specific operating system, use that operating system.

 Version control